HagarSalpeter/Stage/README.md

 - In the "Final_Materials.xlsx" you can find the final materials that we used for filming the materials.

 ## [4.
 Automatic video editing](https://github.com/HagarSalpeter/Stage/tree/main/automatic%20video%20editing)
-- In this file you can find the script that was apllied on all the videos to adjust the colors and add fade in and fade out effect in standartazing way.
+- In this file you can find the script that was applied on all the videos to adjust the colors, and add fade in and fade out effect in a systematic way.
 - In the script there is a way to apply the pipline to all the files in a certain folder in a batch